solonas13/rmqo/README.md

 # rmqo
-Answering a small batch of Range Minimum Queries
+Answering a small batch of Range Minimum Queries in practice